Should you end a trip early? If so, when should you? Or shouldn’t you?

 You miss your bed–even though you know it’s no longer where you left it, since you sold everything you had before you left.

-You miss the smell of familiar laundry detergent.
+And you miss the smell of familiar laundry detergent.

 You miss curling up in your favorite lounge pants, sitting on your couch, and watching your favorite TV show–in your language–with a slice of your favorite pizza or a local microbrew in hand.